wetransform-os/ProMCDA/README.md

 meaningful or mathematically acceptable.
 For more details refer to Table 6 in [*Gasser et al.*, 2020](https://www.sciencedirect.com/science/article/pii/S1470160X19307241)

-The standard deviation of rescaled scores with any form of randomness are not saved nor plotted because they cannot bring a statistically meaningful information.
+The standard deviation of rescaled (i.e. normalized) scores with any form of randomness are not saved nor plotted because they cannot bring a statistically meaningful information.
 In fact, when one calculates the standard deviation after rescaling between (0,1), the denominator used in the standard deviation formula becomes smaller.
 This results in a higher relative standard deviation compared to the mean.
 However, the higher relative standard deviation is not indicating a greater spread in the data but rather a consequence of the rescaling operation and